zhuzhenyu1997/Generalization-Error-and-Lipschitz-Constant-Bounds-for-Polynomial-Nets/README.md

 # Generalization-Error-and-Lipschitz-Constant-Bounds-for-Polynomial-Nets

-Official implementation of some experiments in the paper `Controlling the Complexity and Lipschitz Constant improves Polynomial Nets` and its extension.
+Official PyTorch implementation of the Projected Stochastic Gradient Descent in Polynomial Nets as described on the ICLR'22 paper "Controlling the Complexity and Lipschitz Constant improves Polynomial Nets".

+Specifically, we include the code for projected during training and attack during testing.

 ## Run experiment